 Photographer Tim Kemple doesn’t take vacations — he takes epic photography trips.
 During a recent visit to Mexico, he photographed some friends doing extreme whitewater kayaking, going to such lengths as dangling precariously from a zipline to capture a unique perspective.

-One of the shots from the trip (the first photograph after the video) was featured as National Geographic‘s “Extreme Photo of the Week”
+One of the shots from the trip (the first photograph after the video) was featured as National Geographic‘s “Extreme Photo of the Week.”

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and articles to stay current:
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: